joychakravarty/JNotes/README.md

  ## Features in progress
   Profiles switching
-  Display info at the bottom
+  Display info at the bottom - Done
   Import/Export profiles from/to csv
   Choice to select base folder for Jnotes